 Licence fees are detailed on the “Firework licence fees” page on our website.

 Payments will not be refunded once your application has been accepted.
 It is your responsibility to ensure you have read the supporting documentation and that you have completed the application form accurately.

 Payment is not a guarantee that your licence will be approved.
 Should the decision is made to refuse you an explosive licence then the payment will not be refunded.

 However if you have made a payment in error please email email@example.com quoting your reference number (this will have been emailed to you when you successfully made a payment), full name, contact number and reason for requesting a refund.
 The team will deal with your query at the earliest possible opportunity.

 Your storage facilities will be inspected prior to an Explosives Storage Licence being granted and during the licensing period.
 The inspections will check for compliance with the storage regulations and your specific licence conditions.
 You must not store any explosives before you receive your storage licence.

 The storage licence is granted for your specific site and to you as a fit and proper person to store explosives safely.
-If during the licence period it is found that the storage facilities are no longer deemed safe or adequate, or if information comes to the Authority that the licensee is no longer deemed a fit and proper person, then your licence may be revoked.
+If during the licence period it is found that the storage facilities are no longer deemed safe or adequate, or if information comes to the GMCA that the licensee is no longer deemed a fit and proper person, then your licence may be revoked.
 You will be informed of any concerns and will have the opportunity to make representations against the revocation.